Sir Neil O'Neill, 2nd Baronet: Life

-An Irish Catholic noble and military leader, he was born January 1658, the son of Sir Henry O'Neill, 1st Baronet of Shane's Castle, Killelagh, known in Gaelic as Anrí Cú Uladh ('the Hound of Ulster'), and Eleanor Talbot, daughter of Sir William Talbot, 1st Baronet.
+An Irish Catholic noble and military leader, he was born in January 1658, the son of Sir Henry O'Neill, 1st Baronet of Shane's Castle, Killelagh, and Eleanor Talbot, daughter of Sir William Talbot, 1st Baronet.
 His uncle was Richard Talbot, 1st Earl of Tyrconnell and Viceroy of Ireland.
 His male line genealogy is Neil son of Henry son of Niall Og son of Niall son of Hugh son of Felim Baccach son of Niall Mor son of Conn son of Aodh Buidhe son of Brian Ballach son of Muircheartach Cennfhada (Chiefs of Clandeboye) son of Henry, King of Tír Eóghain County Tyrone.

 O'Neill was appointed Lord Lieutenant of Armagh by King James VII and II in 1689.
 He led 800 Jacobite dragoons at the Battle of the Boyne against Williamite troops under the command of the Duke of Schomberg and was killed in action.
 He was wounded in the battle, near Slane.
 He was carried first to Dublin and thence to Waterford where he died of his wounds due to the negligence of his surgeons.
 His grave is in the cemetery of the French Church in Waterford; the gravestone reads:

 Here lyes the body of S. Neal O'Neill, Baronet of Killelag in the County of Antrim, who dyed ye 8th of July, in the year 1690, at the age of 32 years and six months.
 He married the second daughter of Lord Viscount Molyneux, of Sefton, in Lancashire, in England.
 Reguiescant in Pace.T.
 O'Reilly: Rebel Heart, Mercier, Blackrock, Co.
 Dublin in 2009, ISBN 978-1856356497, S. 253 f.